Marine Engineering Technology

 Three to five years after receiving their B.S. from Maine Maritime Academy, typical Marine Engineering Technology graduates are expected to be:

-- Versatile engineering technologists with the technical and managerial skills necessary to enter a variety of different careers in the marine engineering technology areas of operations, maintenance, and manufacturing.
+1. Versatile engineering technologists with the technical and managerial skills necessary to enter a variety of different careers in the field of marine engineering technology areas of operations, maintenance, and manufacturing.

 Outcomes of the Marine Engineering Technology Major

-c.
-An ability to conduct, analyze and interpret experiments and apply experimental results to improve processes.
+4. An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

-e.
-An ability to function effectively on teams.
+5. An ability to function effectively as a member as well as a leader on technical teams.

-In the 2013 Fall semester, enrollment in the Marine Engineering Technology program was 206 students.
-Between August 15, 2012 and August 15, 2013, 27 students graduated from the program.
+In the 2019 Fall semester, enrollment in the Marine Engineering Technology program was 179.
+During Academic Year 2018-2019, 35 students graduated from the program.

 For a list of courses per year, by semester, see the Undergraduate Course Catalog.

 For information on U.S. Coast Guard licenses, please visit the National Maritime Center website.